jaw9c/mcp-whatsapp/README.md

 - **No Messages Loading**: After initial authentication, it can take several minutes for your message history to load, especially if you have many chats.
 - **WhatsApp Out of Sync**: If your WhatsApp messages get out of sync with the bridge, delete both database files (`whatsapp-bridge/store/messages.db` and `whatsapp-bridge/store/whatsapp.db`) and restart the bridge to re-authenticate.

-For additional Claude Desktop integration troubleshooting, see the [MCP documentation](https://modelcontextprotocol.io/quickstart/server#claude-for-desktop-integration-issues).
-The documentation includes helpful tips for checking logs and resolving common issues.